 Buying products online

 There are a couple of options to buy fair trade products online.
-In Canada, we have Ten Thousand Villages for things like handicrafts, housewares, gifts and jewellery.
-They also have a small pantry, though it’s mostly the same stuff you’d find in your grocery’s organic aisle.
+In Canada, we used to have Ten Thousand Villages for things like handicrafts, housewares, gifts and jewellery.
+They also had a small pantry, though it was mostly the same stuff you’d find in your grocery’s organic aisle.
 Now there are just some independent off-shoots left: Village Goods in Edmonton & Villages Port Colborne are the two I know are still open.

 If you’re mostly looking for food and bath & body products, Rosette has one of the best selections in existence.
 We’re the only* online store in Canada with fair trade granola and fair trade soap all in one place!
-Rosette currently offer over 50 products and we look forward to expanding our selection even further.
+Rosette currently offers over 150 products and we look forward to expanding our selection even further.

 Lastly, you can buy directly through each brand, but the trouble is that it’s typically more expensive to do it that way, and not very green.
 If you buy 10 products in total, split between 5 different stores, you’ll probably pay shipping 5 times and the carbon footprint is much larger for that shipping.
 Whereas if you choose somewhere that has many fair trade brands together, you can bundle it all up and save money on shipping and carbon emissions all at once.